Portable RV Macerator Pump: 3 Top Reasons Why You Might Need One

 1. Can Dump Waste Uphill

-A traditional RV dump hose relies on gravity to get the waste out of your tanks.
+A traditional RV waste hose relies on gravity to get the waste out of your tanks.

-This means if you have to dump over a ledge or even dump uphill into the RV sewer, you're in for a super annoying and challenging (or even impossible) endeavor.
+This means if there's a ledge or if it's uphill into the RV sewer, you're in for a super annoying and challenging (or even impossible) endeavor.

 We encountered one of those scenarios at a dump station in Pagosa Springs, Colorado.

-There was a little wall around the dump hole, and the darn thing was almost a foot high.
+There was a little wall around the sewage hole, and the darn thing was almost a foot high.

 This prevented the liquids from exiting the tank after it was about half empty.